Finance Document Workflow

 Export snapshots and attempt history

-Every export job carries a payload snapshot and attempt log so troubleshooting starts from evidence rather than memory, whether the destination is a spreadsheet handoff, CSV output, or ERP integration.
+Every export job carries a payload snapshot and attempt log so troubleshooting starts from evidence rather than memory, whether the destination is NetSuite, Google Drive, or SharePoint.

 Keep AI optional and bounded